 The diagonally-separated dual service brake system is designed so half the system will still provide braking action if the other half fails.

-However, stopping the car with only half the system will require more pedal pressure and pedal travel than normal.
+Stopping the car after losing the brake fluid from half the system will require more pedal pressure and pedal travel than normal.
 Also, the distance required to stop will be longer using only half the brake system.
 If the brakes fail suddenly, downshift to a lower gear for increased engine braking, and pull off the road as soon as possible.